hammerheim-game/hammerheim-rules/8-scenarios.md

 Randomize which end of the canal it emerges from and it will then move as quickly as possible towards the opposite table edge engaging in combat with nearest model where possible.
 It is unaffected by the difficult terrain, and if its movement takes it to the table edge it will stop and then turn around.
 It will repeat this patrolling action until the game is over or it is taken out of action.

-Before the comet struck the canals were infamous for their vile pollution, the canal's waters so contaminated with sewage and alchemical reagents' run-off that even droughted beggars wouldn't consider drinking it.
+Before the comet struck the canals were infamous for their vile pollution, the canal's waters being so contaminated with sewage and alchemical reagents that even droughted beggars wouldn't consider drinking it.
 The latent wyrdstone energies brought about by the cataclysmic meteor have hardly improved things, transforming the waters into a toxic slurry that coats the flagstones around it like bile.

 Attempting to leave the canal will require a climbing check as warband members struggle to find purchase on the smooth treacherous stone.
-This means it requires an initiative test, and mounted units will be unable to exit at all as they become bogged down in the goop.
-Alternatively a friendly model of the same or larger unit type can move into contact with them and take a strength test to pull them free (good luck pulling an ogre out of a swamp, Brian.)
+This means it requires an initiative test, and mounted units will be unable to exit at all as they become bogged down in the gloop.
+Alternatively a friendly model of the same or larger unit type can move into contact with them and take a strength test to pull them free (no matter how hard he tries, Useless Jeremy will never be strong enough to pull an Ogre free!).

 Additionally the waters are so blighted and foul that all Nurgle-aligned models suffer from Stupidity while inside it as they wantonly revel in the filth.